Washington edges the Seahawks to claim a third straight win — and move into playoff position

 Green is 6-foot-4 and 279 pounds.
 When Slye attempted to tackle him on the return, he strained his hamstring, rendering Washington kicker-less for the rest of the game.

-Behind a defense that remained stout and an offense finding new ways to win, Washington tacked on more 10-plus-play drives to burn the clock.
-It opened the third quarter with an 11-play drive that spanned 73 yards and lasted nearly five minutes, ending with a second touchdown by McKissic, this one a 10-yard run.
+But behind a defense that remained stout and an offense finding new ways to win, Washington tacked on more long drives to burn the clock.
+And it did so with yet another rotation in the middle of the offensive line after Wes Schweitzer went down with an ankle injury in the second quarter.
+Keith Ismael took over, snapping to Heinicke for the first time.

+Washington opened the third quarter with an 11-play drive that spanned 73 yards and lasted nearly five minutes, ending with a second touchdown by McKissic, this one a 10-yard run.
 Antonio Gibson followed with a two-point conversion run to make it 17-9.

 McKissic’s night ended on a medical cart after he took a knee to the helmet in the fourth quarter.
 The team did not declare an injury for him, but he received well wishes from teammates before heading to the locker room amid a standing ovation.
+Rivera offered no update on his condition after the game.

-Washington totaled 152 rushing yards, but the meat of the offense was led by Heinicke, Washington’s unlikely starter vying for a longer-term job.
+Washington totaled 152 rushing yards, but the meat of the offense came from Heinicke, Washington’s unlikely starter vying for a longer-term job.
 Heinicke completed 27 of 35 passes for 223 yards, one touchdown and one interception for a 90.5 rating.
-That performance extended Heinicke’s season-long tryout for a possible starting job in 2022.
+That performance extended his season-long tryout for the starting job in 2022.

 But Washington’s future may rest with its defense, which continued to show signs of improvement Monday.
+At the end, it bent and nearly broke before recovering and clinching the win.

 Wilson unleashed a 32-yard touchdown pass to wide receiver Freddie Swain with 15 seconds left, narrowing Washington’s lead to 17-15.

+“It’s scary because you’ve seen Russell do that over the last 10 years,” Heinicke said.
+“You can never count him out.”

-Seattle’s tying two-point attempt, however, went awry when Wilson’s pass up the middle to Swain was picked off by cornerback Kendall Fuller.
+But Seattle’s tying two-point attempt went awry when Wilson’s pass up the middle to Swain was picked off by cornerback Kendall Fuller.
 Washington survived the onside kick to hold on.

 For the third week in a row, Washington ended in victory formation.
 And for the second season in a row, Washington, the unlikeliest of contenders just weeks earlier, is squarely in the playoff hunt.